 Follows Proposal Guidelines – 10%

-February 28, 2017: Register for the Data Challenge by clicking here.
+March 13, 2018: Deadline to register for the Data Challenge (click here).
 This part is optional, but encouraged.
 If you do sign up, deadline reminders and a FAQ will be shared with the Lead Principal Investigator.

-March 22, 2017: All proposals are due via email to Abbey Wakely at firstname.lastname@example.org, with the subject title: [Undergraduate or Graduate or Other] SECOORA Data Challenge Proposal.
+April 13, 2018: All proposals are due via email to Abbey Wakely at email@example.com by 5:00 PM ET, with the subject title: [Undergraduate or Graduate or Other] SECOORA Data Challenge Proposal.

-December 31, 2017: Full projects are completed.
+December 31, 2018: Full projects are completed.
 Final product deliverables are submitted to SECOORA and include the product/application and all appropriate documentation.
-The use of open source software is encouraged, and all final products should allow for unrestricted distribution.
-Provided products are in a format that can be readily integrated into or made available from the SECOORA website, they will be made available for viewing, use and/or download from the SECOORA website by April 1, 2018.
+The use of open source software is encouraged, and all final products should allow for unrestricted distribution on the SECOORA website by January 31, 2019.

-Questions regarding proposal submission may be submitted to email@example.com by March 3, 2017, 5 PM ET (extended).
+Questions regarding proposal submission may be submitted to firstname.lastname@example.org by March 13, 2018.
 Good-faith efforts will be made to answer as many questions as possible, but an answer is not guaranteed for every question.

 Award Disbursement Information